University of Michigan investigates doctor sex abuse claims - WHIZ News

 Dozens of people connected to Nassar, at Michigan State and in other organizations, face prosecution or have lost their jobs in the fallout from the scandal that unfolded around him in recent years.

+According to a 2008 story about Anderson’s memorial service in student newspaper The Michigan Daily, he established a program to provide free physical exams to high school students while he was a resident at Hurley Medical Center in Flint.
+John Potbury, deputy chief assistant prosecutor in Genesee County, where Flint is located, said Wednesday that he was not aware of any investigation of Anderson.

+Messages seeking comment were left with the Flint Police Department and Hurley.

-Schlissel added that determining who else might have been affected and getting additional information from them includes setting up what’s being called a “Compliance Hotline” at 866-990-0111.
+Schlissel said he had set up a “Compliance Hotline” to help determine who else might have been affected at the school and to get additional information from them.

 The outside review is being conducted the Washington, D.C.-based law firm Steptoe & Johnson.